prechuthan/simple-ddns/README.md

 Read [this](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/) for more info about cron.

-## 💥 Known Issues
+## 💥 Version History

+#### Version 1.01

+- Fixes an issue where envrionment variables were not set if script was run as a cron job

 #### Version 1.0

-- Unexpected behaviour if unable to get current public IP address
-- Exception thrown if unable to search for _ROOT_DOMAIN_ or _DDNS_DOMAIN_ in Cloudflare
+- Initial release of simple-ddns

 ## 🎉 Contribute